 Including you in our research

-If you want to be part of making new discoveries, there are opportunities to get involved in health research with us.
+If you want to be part of making new discoveries, there are ways to get involved in health research with us.
 The more voices we include in research, the better it will be.

 Working with communities

-In order to ensure that everyone has equitable acess to quality healthcare, we need to nurture an inclusive research culture right from the start, which begins with supporting individual researchers and their projects.
+To ensure that everyone has fair access to quality healthcare, we need to nurture an inclusive research culture right from the start.
+This begins with supporting individual researchers and their projects.

-We encourage researchers to consider equality, diversity and inclusion in their research design so that research serves our rich, diverse society and everyone can benefit from findings.
+We encourage researchers to consider equity, diversity and inclusion in their research design.
+This way research can serve our rich, diverse society and everyone can benefit from discoveries.

 If you are a researcher or work in healthcare find out about ways to connect and collaborate with other researchers.